Fall of Gwoza: Battle

 At the time of the fall, Gwoza had a population of around 200,000.
 The exact population is unknown due to the amount of refugees from nearby villages that fled to Gwoza combined with the number of residents of Gwoza that fled to other cities like Maiduguri.
-Boko Haram militants dressed in Nigerian military uniforms stormed the city at 4pm on August 6, setting fire to government buildings, the town's police station, churches, and other public buildings.
+Boko Haram militants dressed in Nigerian military uniforms stormed the city at 4pm on 6 August, setting fire to government buildings, the town's police station, churches, and other public buildings.
 Many civilian houses were destroyed in the arson attacks along with the Emir of Gwoza's palace.
 Survivors claimed that no Nigerian soldiers were present in Gwoza at the time of the fall, and the new Emir of Gwoza Mustapha Idrissa Timta was also nowhere to be found.
 However, an Amnesty International report showed that 350 soldiers were present in the town during the fall.

 At least 70 civilians were killed immediately after the fall of the city.
 One witness speaking to Amnesty International said that Boko Haram militants began shooting everywhere when they entered the city.
 Militants on motorcycles shot at civilians, and militants on armored vehicles attacked the military bases.
-Civilians interviewed by Amnesty said that the army soldiers began fleeing on the evening of August 6 and calling upon civilians to flee into the mountains.
-While no civilian was spared in the initial attacks on the evening of August 6, in the days following the attack Boko Haram militants searched the city for any men, who they believed were fighters in the Civilian Joint Task Force (CJTF), pro-government militias.
+Civilians interviewed by Amnesty said that the army soldiers began fleeing on the evening of 6 August and calling upon civilians to flee into the mountains.
+While no civilian was spared in the initial attacks on the evening of 6 August, in the days following the attack Boko Haram militants searched the city for any men, who they believed were fighters in the Civilian Joint Task Force (CJTF), pro-government militias.
 Later estimates said that 600 to over 1,000 civilians were killed by Boko Haram in the attack on Gwoza and subsequent attacks on fleeing refugees in the mountains.
 Thousands of civilians fled to Maiduguri, Abuja, and Cameroon in the immediate aftermath of the fall.
 Many more fled to the Sambisa Forest and mountains outside of the city.

-Nigerian soldiers at the Maimalari camp in Maiduguri refused orders to deploy to Gwoza on August 9.
-Nigerian bombing campaigns of the city began on August 11 and 12.
+Nigerian soldiers at the Maimalari camp in Maiduguri refused orders to deploy to Gwoza on 9 August.
+Nigerian bombing campaigns of the city began on 11 and 12 August.

-On August 24, while the city was under his control, Boko Haram media released footage of a man (likely Mohammed Bashir) calling himself Abubakar Shekau declared that Gwoza was part of an "Islamic State" that "has nothing to do with Nigeria anymore."
+On 24 August, while the city was under his control, Boko Haram media released footage of a man (likely Mohammed Bashir) calling himself Abubakar Shekau declared that Gwoza was part of an "Islamic State" that "has nothing to do with Nigeria anymore."
 Nigerian officials directly disputed Shekau's claim and said that they were launching an offensive to dislodge the militants from Gwoza.
 In the 25-minute video including Shekau's claim, Boko Haram militants broadcast clips of executions and killings similar to Islamic State propaganda.
 The Islamic State did not react to these support claims, but said in October 2014 that Boko Haram was among several tentative wilayat that would need a direct line of communication to Abu Bakr al-Baghdadi to be considered a province.